 Private equity funds share their struggles and insights, from sale readiness and interest rate trends, to achieving differentiation in a seller’s market.

 Plante Moran recently sponsored the 18th annual Midwest ACG Capital Connection, which hosted more than 1,000 executives from leading private equity sponsors, investment bankers, leaders, and key advisors.
-While there, John O’Connor, partner and Beth Babich, associate spoke with a variety of experts on deal trends and challenges.
+While there, John O’Connor, partner and Beth Babich, senior manager spoke with a variety of experts on deal trends and challenges.

 The struggles of sale readiness among clients